vigoo/vigoo.github.io/posts/2023-09-07-generating-a-rust-client-library-for-zio-http-endpoints.md

 The `Either` result type is used to indicate failures.
 Even if we write a transformation that can produce from any `Schema` a proper `RustModel`, we always have to have an error result when working with ZIO Schema because it has an explicit failure case called `Schema.Fail`.
 If we process a schema and end up with a `Fail` node, we can't do anything else than fail our code generator.

-There are many important details to consider when implementing this function, but let's just see first how the actual `Schema` type looks like.
+There are many important details to consider when implementing this function, but let's just see first what the actual `Schema` type looks like.
 When we have a value of `Schema[?]` we can pattern match on it and implement the following cases:

 - `Schema.Primitive` describes a primitive type - there are a lot of primitive types defined by ZIO Schema's `StandardType` enum
 - `Schema.Enum` describes a type with multiple cases (a _sum type_) such as a `sealed trait` or `enum`